secretnodes/secretnodes.org/docs/tutorials/ledger-swap.md

 * Voting History
 * Network Decentralization. *It's important all the stake doesn't flow to a single node!*

-Currently secretnodes.org is the largest node by a long shot. **So we are reccomending users stake to "Quiet Monkey Mind".
-Remember that spreading out stake is extremely important in regards to decentralizing the network.**

 <img src="_media/puzzle-5.png">

 2. Now click the "Stake Now" button.

-Currently secretnodes.org is the largest node by a long shot. **So we are reccomending users stake to "Quiet Monkey Mind".
-Remember that spreading out stake is extremely important in regards to decentralizing the network.**

 <img src="_media/puzzle-6.png">